Gillon Oval: History

-The ground was home to the first VFA premiership match played on a Sunday afternoon, with a record crowd of 17,000 attending a match between Brunswick and on 24 April 1960.
+Brunswick Park was home to the first VFA premiership match played on a Sunday afternoon, with a record crowd of 17,000 attending a match between Brunswick and on 24 April 1960.

+The original wooden grandstand was destroyed by a deliberately-lit fire on 17 July 1975.

 On 18 April 1976, the ground was renamed to Gillon Oval in honour of Alex Gillon (1909–2007), who served as the president of the VFA and the mayor of the City of Brunswick.
 An electronic scoreboard was introduced for the ground on the same day, making Gillon Oval the second football ground in Melbourne (after VFL Park) to have one.

 In 1991, the Magpies (which had been renamed to in 1990 after a merger with the Broadmeadows Football Club) withdrew from the VFA after round 4 and subsequently folded.
-VAFA club (later renamed to Brunswick) moved to Gillon Oval in place of the VFA club.
+VAFA club (later renamed to Brunswick) moved from Brens Oval to Gillon Oval in place of the VFA club.

+Gillon Oval hosted a cricket match between Brunswick and the Vanuatu men's national team in January 2025.

-During the 2025 federal election campaign, the Labor Party committed to funding which would upgrade the lighting at Gillon Oval and restore the A.R.
-Glenn Grandstand.
+Since at least 2014, the A.R.
+Glenn Grandstand's seating area has been disused and inaccessible to the public.
+During the 2025 federal election campaign, the Labor Party committed to funding which would restore the grandstand and upgrade the ground's lighting.